|

 originally planned additional buildings are not needed for the present staff

-they are not being
+so they are not being

 built.